Svetasv logo

 X Ch 3 Period 1.
 The First Jewish–Roman War

 B2 Ch 4 Vs 1 Period 3.
-Women outnumber men during the end times
+Women seek "marriage" with righteous men

 A2 Ch 4 Vs 2-6 Period 2.
-Christ reigns from Israel
+Christ reigns over a glorious Israel

-We now reconstruct the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].
+We now reconfigure the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].

 We lead with central pivot point 'X'.
 The corresponding subunits (for example; subunit A1 corresponds to A2) are placed contiguously to form units (for example, A1,A2 is a unit) so that we get a list of such units.